32 Different Types of Moths in Oregon

 Meadows, open fields, woodland margins, prairies, parks, and backyards are all good places to look for the Many-spotted Tiger Moth.

-From mid-summer to mid-autumn, they are active.
+They are active from mid-summer to mid-autumn.
 Adult Tiger Moths most likely do not eat, like other species.
 The diet of their larvae is little understood.

 30. Meal Moth